 - Once the blueberries begin to burst, remove the heat and allow to cool.
 Set aside.

-- Whisk: Whisk the eggs and granulated sugar together.
+- Whisk: Whisk the eggs and granulated sugar together in a large bowl.
 Then, add in the canola oil and vanilla extract.

 - Dry Ingredients: Add in all dry ingredients and mix until lightly combined (the batter will be thick and the dry ingredients won’t be fully incorporated.
 That’s okay and normal at this stage).

-- Wet Ingredients: Add in milk and sour cream and mix until just combined.
+- Wet Ingredients: Add in milk and sour cream to the flour mixture, and mix until just combined.

-- Muffins: Divide the batter evenly between muffin cups, filling about 2/3 of the way full.
+- Muffins: Line a standard muffin tin (12-cup muffin pan) with paper liners.
+Next, divide batter evenly between muffin cups, filling about 2/3 of the way full.
 (This makes about 14-16 muffins.)

-- Blueberry Sauce: Spoon a little blueberry sauce over each muffin cup.
+- Blueberry Sauce: Spoon a little blueberry sauce in the center of the muffins.
 Using a toothpick, cake tester, or knife, swirl the blueberry sauce into the batter.

 - Bake: Bake the muffins for 20 minutes, or until lightly golden brown on top and a cake tester comes out clean.